blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 ## [detector_cascade]

-[detector_cascade] and accuracy capabilities together replace the previous (pre-[solution_name] 8) distinction between "build mode" and "buildless mode", and provide a better way to get the best results possible, while ensuring that you are alterted (via a [solution_name] failure) if your accuracy requirements are not met.
+[detector_cascade] and accuracy capabilities together replace the previous (pre-[solution_name] 8) distinction between "build mode" and "buildless mode", and provide a better way to get the best results possible, while ensuring that you are alerted (via a [solution_name] failure) if your accuracy requirements are not met.

 [solution_name] often has a choice of multiple detectors available for a given project type.